GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno DenseMatrixExample_rowsReduction_maxNorm.cpp

 The `fetch` lambda function just returns absolute value of \f$a_{ij} \f$ which is represented again by the varibale `value`.
-The `reduce` lambda function returns larger of given values and the lambda fuction 'keep' stores the results to the output vectro the same way as in the previous example.
-Of course, if we compute the maximum of all output vector elements we get some kined of max matrix norm.
+The `reduce` lambda function returns larger of given values and the lambda function 'keep' stores the results to the output vector the same way as in the previous example.
+Of course, if we compute the maximum of all output vector elements we get some kind of maximal matrix norm.
 The output looks as:

 \include DenseMatrixExample_rowsReduction_maxNorm.out

-### Sparse matrix
+### Sparse matrices example <a name="sparse-matrices-flexible-reduction-example"></a>

 The *flexible parallel reduction* in rows for sparse matrices is very simmilar to the one for dense matrices.
 It consits of three lambda functions:

-1. `fetch` reads and preproces data entering the flexible parallel reduction.
-2. `reduce` performs the reduction operation.
-3. `keep` stores the results from each matrix row.

 See the following example: